 It was a story of how much of the current’s world architecture of global finance, corporate-military-industrial alliances, mass communications and banking were created and implemented.
 In short it was a narrative far more robust and closer to a ‘reality’ than the narrative of World War II you’re normally presented.
 The black hats and white hats all became a shade of gray.

 Not so much a matter of hidden or suppressed information but a matter of narrative plot points which would destroy the existing and desired narrative.
 The heroes and villains both look different in the light of day.
-It was like seeing the reflection of an shadow of an object of great size hovering near to you that had no physical object that you could see to justify its existence.
+It was like seeing the reflection of the shadow of an object of great size hovering near to you that had no physical object that you could see to justify its existence.

 The shadow of 4D History becomes “visible” to us in amidst the myriad of images and narratives about ongoing geopolitical movements, financial and corporate activities, and never ending wars across the planet.
 The narrative stories were are told today in many instances stem from this time, the end of WWII and on through the Cold War.
 The IMF, BIS, the U.N., the European Union all either were critical in this time period or arose directly from it.
 Camps of political and ideological divisions, capitalism vs. socialism, nationalism vs. geographic unions, and religionists vs. secularists.
 These interlocking debates and their geographic theaters are what make up the living history narrative of today.